Access Control

 Before the operating system performs a request on an object, it will check the subject’s capability list and see if the requested access is allowed for that object.
 A process, of course, cannot freely modify its capability list unless it has a control attribute for all objects in the domain or is the owned of a specific object.

-In practical use, the disadvantages of capability lists outweigh its advantages.
+In practical use, the disadvantages of capability lists in operating systems outweigh its advantages.
 Changing a file’s access permissions on a global level is incredibly difficult: you have to go through every user’s capability list and modify it.
-There is no easy way to find all users that have access to a resource short of checking every user’s capability list.
+There is no easy way to find all users with access to a resource short of checking every user’s capability list.
 Capability lists have generally failed to attain mainstream use.
-They were deployed in IBM’s AS/400 system and a research system from Cambridge University called CAP.
-Beyond that, access control lists (either full ones or the truncated Unix versions) won out.
+However, they were deployed in several operating systems, including:

-However, the idea of a capability list is useful with networked services.
+Although capabilities haven’t become a part of major operating systems for managing access control to resources, the concept of a capability list is useful with networked services.
 You often connect to servers that do not know you and where you do not have an account.
 In such cases, authorization and single sign-on services such as OAuth and Kerberos can provide an unmodifiable message stating who a user is and what operations they are allowed to perform.

 The Unix (POSIX) access model